geoarrow/geoarrow/extension-types.md

     - A string containing an undefined CRS representation.
 This option is intended as a fallback for producers (e.g., database drivers or file readers) that are provided a CRS in some form but do not have the means by which to convert it to PROJJSON.
+This specification makes no guarantees about what this string may contain or how its contents should be interpreted.
+As such, it is intended only as a last resort for producers with no other option.
     - Omitted, indicating that the producer does not have any information about the CRS.